dojo/docs/developer/design/loader.rst

 somewhere in your application wants a module, say dijit/layout/TabContainer, and further, that chunk of code is not part of a callback or factory function or didn't include dijit/layout/TabContainer in the dependency vector, yet that same random chunk of code happens to know that dijit/layout/TabContainer has been defined?
-To solve this problem, the loader includes a way to directly retrieve module values from the module namespace maintained by the loader with the alternate require signature:
+To solve this problem, the loader defines the alternate require signature:

 .. code-block :: javascript